MLS Mentor Program

 The MLS Mentor Program is designed to motivate and encourage students and, provide them with a sense of direction.
 By connecting students with a law mentor during their studies, the program provides students with further information about career pathways and increased confidence in career decision making.

-We are now inviting mentors to support both JD and International Masters in 2026 Mentor Program.
-This round of the Mentor Program will run from May 2026 to November 2026, with students joining in April.
+We are now inviting mentors to support International Masters in 2026 Mentor Program (Round 2, 2026).

 Mentee applications for the JD and round 1 for International Masters 2026 Mentor Program are now closed.